ajbowen249/dungeon-delver-engine/readme.md

 The `E` in `DDE` stands for `Engine` because it is structured as a set of modules designed to present gameplay components to progress through campaigns designed for SRD 5.1 (though many features will be left unimplemented).
 To that end, the `dde` main binary is currently just for testing features as they are built, and a `campaigns` folder will eventually be added to the project that contains the top-level driver programs.

+### Syntax

+Even though this is for an 8085 CPU, It's using Z80 Assembler syntax.
+This is a feature of `zasm`, and additional Z80 instructions not available in i8080 are disabled via the `--8080` flag.
+This is encouraged by `zasm` as i8080 mnemonics are harder to read, and this author already has some familiarity with Z80 syntax as well.

 ### User Interface

 The user interface is divided into three levels: